-• Efforts to Stop Venezuelan Oil Exports to Cuba.
+- Efforts to Stop Venezuelan Oil Exports to Cuba.
 Since April 2019, the Treasury Department has imposed sanctions on several shipping companies and vessels that transported Venezuelan oil to Cuba.
-In July 2019, it sanctioned Cuba's state-run oil import/export company.

-- Lawsuits Related to Confiscated Property.
+In July 2019, it sanctioned Cuba's state-run oil import/export company. - Lawsuits Related to Confiscated Property.
 Effective May 2, 2019, the Administration allowed the right to file lawsuits against those trafficking in confiscated property in Cuba pursuant to Title III of the Cuban Liberty and Democratic Solidarity (LIBERTAD) Act of 1996 (P.L.
 104-114).
 Lawsuits can be brought by any U.S. national, including those who were not U.S. nationals at the time of the confiscation.
 To date, 26 lawsuits have been filed against U.S. and foreign companies, including cruise ship operators, airlines, travel booking companies, and hotels; several lawsuits have been dismissed by federal courts or by plaintiffs.
 Previous Administrations had suspended, at six-month intervals, the right to file such lawsuits pursuant to the provisions of the law.
 Secretary Pompeo cited Cuba's repression of its own people and its support for the Maduro regime in Venezuela as reasons for the implementation of Title III.
-The European Union and Canada criticized the Administration's action, vowing to ban enforcement or recognition of any judgement, allow counterclaims, and potentially seek action in the World Trade Organization. - Restrictions on Travel and Remittances.
-In June 2019, the Treasury Department eliminated people-topeople educational travel altogether, and the Commerce Department generally prohibited cruiseships, private and corporate aircraft, sailboats, and fishing boats from going to Cuba.
-In September 2019, the Treasury Department capped family remittances, which previously were not limited, to \$1,000 per quarter and eliminated the category of donative remittances.
-The Transportation Department suspended commercial flights between the United States and Cuban cities other than Havana in December 2019; this was extended to charter fights in January 2020, which were later capped to 3,600 flights annually, effective June 2020. - Other Trade and Financial Sanctions.
-In September 2019, the Treasury Department ended the use of U-turn transactions, which allowed banking institutions to process certain funds transfers originating and terminating outside the United States.
-In October 2019, the Commerce Department restricted Cuba's access to leased commercial aircraft; reimposed a 10% de minimis rule (from 25%) requiring a third country-based company exporting goods to Cuba with more than 10% U.S.-origin content to apply for a license; and imposed licensing requirements for the export of certain donated items to organizations controlled by the Cuban government or Communist Party and items for telecommunications infrastructure. - Visa Restrictions.
-The State Department imposed visa restrictions on Raúl Castro in September 2019 for gross violations of human rights in Cuba and Venezuela.
-Further visa restrictions were imposed on Cuba's Interior Minister (November 2019) and Cuba's defense minister (January 2020) for gross human rights violations in Venezuela.
-In February 2020, the Spanish hotel chain Meliá confirmed its chief executive officer is prohibited fromentering the United States pursuant to
+The European Union and Canada criticized the Administration's action, vowing to ban enforcement or recognition of any judgement, allow counterclaims, and potentially seek action in the World Trade Organization.

+Restrictions on Travel and Remittances.
+In June 2019, the Treasury Department eliminated people-topeople educational travel and the Commerce Department generally prohibited cruise ships, private and corporate aircraft, sailboats, and fishing boats from going to Cuba.
+In September 2019, the Treasury Department capped family remittances (not previously limited) to \$1,000 per quarter per Cuban national and eliminated the category of donative remittances.
+The Transportation Department suspended commercial flights to cities other than Havana in December 2019; charter flights to cities other than Havana in January 2020 (which were capped to 3,600 flights annually in June 2020); and all private charter flights to Havana, effective October 13, 2020 (public charter flights to and from Havanan remain permitted).